Skip to main content

 Mobile Experience

-Available information indicates an associated Android app (a 'CS2 Case Simulator' build) at a 3.5/5 rating with ~100K downloads, modest engagement that suggests most users hit the platform via the mobile web rather than the app.
+Available reporting shows an associated Android app (a 'CS2 Case Simulator' build) at a 3.5/5 rating with ~100K downloads, modest engagement that suggests most users hit the platform via the mobile web rather than the app.

 Editor's Take